flatironinstitute/CryoLike/docs/source/tutorials/From_structures_images_to_likelihoodmatrix.rst

 We assume that the user has set a python environment with all the dependencies and that ``python3`` is associated with it.

 The first step is only performed once.
-Step 2 and 3 only when there are new models or particles.
+Step 2 and 3 are only performed when there are new models or particles.
 Step 4 is the one that actually calculates the likelihood on a gpu node, comparing all templates to all converted particles.

 Step 1: set parameters